-We became passionate about freshly baked Irish soda bread has a moist, nutty wheatiness with a dense, slightly sweet crumb and crunchy crust.
-It is really, really yummy.
-It has bags more flavor than normal bread and goes perfectly with cheese, soup, marmalade…we could go on.
-Plus, it’s incredibly easy to make and seems to keep for a week without becoming stale or dry.
-She has very kindly given us her recipe.–Wild at Heart
+This Irish soda bread has a moist, nutty wheatiness with a dense, subtle sweetness, and crunchy crust.
+It has loads more flavor than normal bread and is lovely on its own but also goes perfectly with cheese, soup, marmalade…we could go on.
+Plus, it’s incredibly easy to make and seems to keep for a week without becoming stale or dry.–Wild at Heart

-Irish Soda Bread with Walnuts Recipe
+Irish Soda Bread with Walnuts

 - Mild vegetable oil, for the baking sheet or pan

 - 2 cups walnut halves or pieces

 - 1 tablespoon demerara or light brown sugar

 - 2 to 2 1/2 cups plain full-fat or low-fat yogurt, (do NOT substitute Greek yogurt), plus more as needed

 - Blitz half the walnuts in a food processor until you have a coarse powder.
 Chop the remaining walnuts into largish chunks.

 - Place all the walnuts in a large bowl, add the flour, sugar, baking soda, and salt, and mix well to ensure the baking soda is evenly dispersed.